Numenorean/keypresses/README.md

 }
 ```

-# Example of getting key state only if window is activate
+# Example of getting key state only if window is active
 ```go
 package main